bastianluk/MFFUK/Introduction to Recommender systems/notes.md

  - RS tries to understand user’s needs through observed behavior (provide suitable results for these needs without being explicitly asked)
  - Implicit query

+> RS are software agents that elicit the interests and preferences of individual consumers […] and make recommendations accordingly.
+They have the potential to support and improve the quality of the decisions consumers make while searching for and selecting products online.
+(Xiao & Benbasat 20071)

 #### Search Engines

  - Users know in advance what they want (and is able to specify it)